hasmhib/unit2-2024/README.md

 ### what I got from the function

+In the code, I am using a function create_new_sensor repeatedly to create different sensor objects, each with different attributes such as type, owner ID, unit, location, and name.

 **code2** The function called create_new_sensor.

 ```.py
 create_new_sensor("Ayane_no_t1","Temeperature","R2-10","C")
 #{"type": "Temperature","owner_id": 5, "unit": "C", "location": "R2-10", "name": "Ayane_no_t1","id": 68},